 - Member states have to follow EU law in the areas where it applies.

 The main institutions of the EU are:

-- The European Commission – formed of 28 Commissioners, one from each member state.
+- The European Commission – formed of one Commissioner from each member state.
 It proposes new EU laws, proposes the budget, and represents the EU in international bodies.
 More details are here.

 - The Council of Ministers – formed of the heads of state of the different member states.
 It decides on the EU’s overall direction and political priorities.
 More details are here.

-- The European Parliament – formed of 751 “MEPs”(members of the European Parliament) directly elected by voters in each of the member states every five years.
-There are 73 UK MEPs.
+- The European Parliament – formed of “MEPs”(members of the European Parliament) directly elected by voters in each of the member states every five years.
 The Parliament passes EU laws (together with the EU Council) and supervises EU work.
 More details are here.